AdobeDocs/commerce-extensibility/src/pages/webhooks/responses.md

 # Webhook responses and logging

-Currently, Adobe Commerce webhooks only support responses in JSON format.
-The response may be a single operation or the array of operations which will be executed consequently.
+Currently, Adobe Commerce webhooks support responses in JSON format only.
+The response may be a single operation or an array of operations to be executed afterward.
 Each operation must contain some required fields based on the desired operation.

 Exceptions and notices are logged in the `<installation_directory>/var/log/system.log` file.